cloud-gov/cg-ui/docs/for-developers.md

 - **Where it lives**: `api/[data_source]/[model]`
   - Example: `api/cf/orgs.ts`

-#### 2. Business logic / side effects layer
+#### 2. Controller layer

+- **Responsibility**:
+  - Collects needed data for a page to load
-- **Responsibility**: performs all business logic and side effects for a user action
+  - Performs all business logic and side effects for a user action
-  - In MVC terms, this is like the Controller
 - **Returns**: any errors that arise from the procedure; otherwise passes on any payload for the UI
 - **Example**: removing a user from an organization requires multiple CF API calls, and will eventually require logging/telemetry
   - This layer may compose data access layer functions in various ways to achieve what it needs to